dev-timm/prio-butler/README.md

 # prio butler

-Too many task at once and don’t know what to focus on first?
-Alfred, your own personal butler has come to help organizing your priorities.
+Too many tasks at once and don’t know what to focus on first?
+Alfred, your own personal butler has come to help to organize your priorities.

 prio butler’s process of prioritizing tasks is based on a popular matrix used by many companies and product teams around the world.
 By asking you just a couple of questions, Alfred will recommend which tasks you should prioritize more and which ones you might want to work on at a later point in time.